Pharmaceutical Affairs Act

 Article 100-1

-(Criminal offences) If the holder of a new drug permit submits the patent information in accordance with Articles 48-3 through 48-6 but provides such information under a fraudulent or incorrect way, and if criminal liability is involved therein, such matter shall be transferred to judicial authority for handling.
+If the new drug license holder submits the patent information in accordance with Articles 48-3 through 48-6 but provides such information fraudulently or incorrectly, and if criminal liability is involved therein, such matter shall be transferred to judicial authority for handling.

 Article 101

-Criminal liability, if any, involved in the cases subject to imposition of fines under this Act shall be referred to, and dealt with separately by the judicial authority.
+Criminal liability, if any, involved in the cases subject to the imposition of fines under this Act shall be referred to and dealt with separately by the judicial authority.

 Chapter X Supplementary Provisions